karaMuha/eventom-backend/README.md

     "password": "test123"
 }
 ```
-- POST /events -> create an event with an event name, location, date, and max capacity
+- (protected) POST /events -> create an event with an event name, location, date, and max capacity
 ```
 {
     "name": "Test",